Spectrometer designed to measure speed, temperature and more to be deployed during U.S. eclipse in August

 The March 20, 2015, total solar eclipse over Svalbard gave Habbal’s team a rare view of the whole solar atmosphere because the moon and the sun appear almost the same size in the sky.
 “You can see things right from the solar surface out to several solar radii,” she says.

-Her team brought a custom-built spectrometer the size of an airline-approved carry-on.
+Her team brought a custom-built spectrometer the size of an airline-approved carry-on, designed by coauthor Adalbert Ding of the Technical University of Berlin.
 The spectrometer is sensitive to wavelengths of light emitted by iron atoms that have lost all but 11 or 14 of their electrons.
 Researchers can use those iron ions in the solar material to trace temperature: The hotter the solar plasma, the more electrons the iron has lost.

 Story continues after video